emmanuelansah247/webscraping/README.md

        pip install virtualenv

-3. You can activate the virtual environment (you need to install virtualenv)
+3. Create a virtual environment ( or you can use the one in the repository (the name of the virtual environment folder is "venv"))

+    To create the virtual environment, type

+       virtualenv venv

     To activate the virtual environment, navigate to the folder of the project and type